Hazel1994/Visually_Grounded_Word_Embeddings_2/README.md

 pip install -r requirements.txt
 ```
 ## Training & Extracting Grounded Embeddings
 Run the *main.py* to prepare the datasets and train the model.
-It will also store the pre-processed dataset (e.g. cnn features) and tokenizer in the *RESOURCES* directory for later usage.
+It will also save the pre-processed dataset (e.g. cnn features) and tokenizer in the *RESOURCES* directory for later usage.
 ```
 python main.py
 ```
-after this step, you can run *extract_embeddings.py* to load the learned alignment and generate zero-shot grounded embeddings.
+After this step, you can run *extract_embeddings.py* to load the learned alignment and generate zero-shot grounded embeddings.
 This file will convert the embeddings into a gensim model under the *SAVING_DIR* directory.

 ```
 pyhton extract_embeddings.py